tcargill1/sunbiz_parse/README.md

 9. The file will then finish and you can open up the excel sheet to see the results.

 ## For Future Uses
-Change the scraper API key in the code after paying for the ScraperWeb service.<br>
+Change the scraper API key in the code after paying for the ScraperAPI service here: https://www.scraperapi.com/.<br>
 Make sure the Tax Ids are in column E in the Association excel sheet.<br>
 Update the code to 2027 or a different year if needed.